Community benefits from development

 What's happening2026 financing growth update

-We are currently working on a comprehensive update to our development contribution tools.
+We're currently working on a comprehensive update to our development contribution tools, which includes a compliance change to density bonusing and changes to our rates and policies.

 Learn more about this update

-On June 18, 2025, Council approved a package of development viability initiatives to help unlock new housing supply.
-These changes take effect immediately and include:
+In 2025, Council approved a package of development viability initiatives to help unlock new housing supply.
+The changes to development contributions take effect immediately and include:

-• Allowing projects with total DCLs over $500,000 to pay the DCLs over 3 equal instalments
+• Allowing projects with total DCLs over $500,000 to pay the DCLs over 2 instalments out to occupancy

 • Lowering the threshold for cash CAC deferrals